ToluwalaseAmusan/toluwalaseamusan/README.md

 ---

 ## 📌 About Me
-- 🎓 B.Tech in Computer Science (Expected 2025)
+- 🎓 B.Tech in Computer Science
 - 🔍 Passionate about turning raw data into meaningful insights
 - 💻 Skilled in *SQL, Python, Excel, and Power BI*
 - 🌍 Actively seeking *remote data analyst opportunities*
-- 📈 Interested in *business analytics, dashboard design, and sports analytics*
+- 📈 Interested in *business analytics, web 3analytics, dashboard design, and sports analytics*

 ---